Get Started with AwardcoGet a Demo

 Have you ever wondered how effective your employee recognition programs are?
 You probably don’t have to venture too far to know if your employees feel valued and appreciated.
-Nowadays a quick employee survey will give you a clear understanding if your employees feel engaged and valued at their job.
-There are also, potentially worse ways to find out like watching your retention rates take a significant hit if your employees begin to feel undervalued.
+Nowadays, a quick employee survey will give you a clear understanding if your employees feel engaged and valued at their job.
+There are also other ways to find out, like watching your retention rates take a significant hit if your employees begin to feel undervalued.

 American businessman and entrepreneur Sam Walton said it best:

-In order to keep spirits -- and retention rates -- high, effective recognition programs are a must.
-Keep these five aspects in mind when you are either creating or revamping your employee recognition programs.
+In order to keep spirits—and retention rates—high, effective employee recognition programs are a must.
+Here are five tips to help ensure that you are effectively recognizing your employees whether you are newly creating or revamping your employee recognition programs.

 With the continual influx of millennials in the work environment, personalization is a necessity.
 Furthermore, personalized recognition for millennials can help send the message that companies know them on an individual level and want to help them succeed now and in the future.